Rappsilber-Laboratory/xiRT/README.md

 >
 >pip install xirt

-To enable CUDA support, the using a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) is the easiest solution.
+To enable CUDA support, using a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) is the easiest solution.
 Conda will take care of the CUDA libraries and other dependencies.
 Note, xiRT runs either on CPUs or GPUs.
-In the YAML file for network architecture this needs to be specified.
+To use a GPU specify CuDNNGRU/CuDNNLSTM as type in the LSTM settings, to use a CPU set the type to GRU/LSTM.

 > conda create --name xirt_env python=3.7
 >